 I think all those things are wonderful, but many of them are things I did not ask you to do.
 You have created such a structured life that the pressure is killing you.
 You’ve admitted that the load you’re carrying is heavy, but I want to remind you that my burden is light.
 Some people would say that you are a clasical case of over-commitment, but I want you to understand that it is more serious than that.
 You’re so busy working for me that you can’t respond to my daily guidance.

 We spent a lot of time the next few days discussing how to follow Jesus by responding to the check and prompt of the Holy Spirit.
-He wound up staying only one week but left with a commitment to follow thru on all we had talked about.
+He wound up staying only nine days but left with a commitment to follow thru on all we had talked about.
 He said he already felt a sense of freedom just anticipating what God had for him in the future.

 Late breaking update report on Jack: He is still leading that great organization and says that while his workload is still immense, he feels very little pressure.
 He believes the Lord has led him to continue some of his former activities but most of them are no longer on his calendar.
 His latest email ended with;